tools-study/journal/drafts/draft_4.md

 ### 14.9 Conclusion

-The 37-trillion-cell problem is not a wall.
+The trillions-of-cells problem is not a wall.
 It is an engineering challenge, and the ten approaches presented here---self-amplifying RNA genome editors, bridge RNA-guided recombination, engineered virus-like particles, programmable contractile injection systems, red blood cell ghost delivery vehicles, immune cell-mediated delivery depots, chimeric antigen receptor macrophages, DddA-derived cytidine base editors and TALEDs for mitochondrial genome engineering, human artificial chromosomes---collectively constitute the first comprehensive strategy for solving it.

 No single approach solves all five fundamental bottlenecks (dose, distribution, editing mechanism, safety, durability).
 But their combination creates a multi-layered architecture where each component addresses the limitations of the others.
 The mathematical frameworks developed throughout this work---amplification kinetics (Section 2), recombination efficiency models (Section 3), pharmacokinetic models (Section 4), injection probability theory (Section 5), compartmental delivery models (Sections 6--8), heteroplasmy dynamics (Section 9), reaction-diffusion wave propagation (Section 11), and percolation theory (Section 12)---provide quantitative tools for engineering the optimal combination for each clinical application.